visuellverstehen/statamic-hyphenator/README.md

 ## Installation

-The addon currently can only installed from the repository, so you need to add the following line to your `require` list in `composer.json`:
+The addon currently can only be installed from the repository, so you need to add the following line to your `require` list in `composer.json`:

 ```json
 "visuellverstehen/statamic-hyphenator": "dev-main"